liquinlab/elm-smile/docs/timeline.md

 export default timeline
 ```

-Note that all sub-timelines routes are added with the `pushRoute` method, not
+Note that all sub-timelines routes are added with the `pushView` method, not the
-the `pushSeqRoute` method.
-There is no `pushSeqRoute` method for randomized
+`pushSeqView` method.
+There is no `pushSeqView` method for randomized
 sub-timelines.

 The randomized sub-timeline can contain any number of routes.
 Any routes